Irreligion in India: Philosophers and ancient texts

 Ajita Kesakambali was a materialist philosopher.
 He is mentioned in the Samaññaphala Sutta.
 He rejected gods, an afterlife and karma.
 Payasi is a character, referred to as a prince, who appears in the Buddhist text Digha Nikaya in the Payasi Sutta.
-He didn't believe in rebirth or karma.
-He debated Kassapa, a disciple of Buddha, and lost according to Buddhist sources.
+He did not believe in rebirth or karma.
+He debated with Kassapa, a disciple of Buddha, and lost according to Buddhist sources.

 Jabali's speech from the Ramayana

 In the Hindu epic Ramayana (Ayodhya Khanda), when Bharata goes to the forest to convince Rama to return home, he was accompanied by a sophist called Jabali ("जाबालिः").
 Jabali uses nihilistic reasoning to convince Rama.
 He also says that rituals are a waste of food and scriptures were written by smart men so that people will give alms.
-But Rama calls him a deviant from the path of dharma ("धरमपथात"), refuses to accept his "nastika" views and blame his own father for taking Jabali into service.
+Rama then calls him a deviant from the path of dharma ("धरमपथात"), refuses to accept his "nastika" views and blames his own father for taking Jabali into service.
 He also equates the Buddha to a thief.
 On hearing Rama's retort, Jabali retracts his statements, saying that he was merely arguing like a nihilist.
 However, these verses referring to the Buddha are considered a later interpolation, as those verses use a different metre.

 The Carvaka incident in the Mahabharata

 A character described as a Carvaka briefly appears in the Mahabharata (in the Shanti Parva).
 As Yudhishthira enters the city of Hastinapur, a brahmin, referred to as Carvaka, accuses him of killing his own kinsmen and says that he would suffer for it.
-The accuser is revealed to a rakshasa in disguise, who was a friend of Duryodhana.
+The accuser is revealed to be a rakshasa in disguise, who was a friend of Duryodhana.
 He had existed since the Satya Yuga by virtue of a boon from the god Brahma, that he could only be killed when he is showing contempt towards brahmins.
 He was killed by other brahmins by the chanting of sacred hymns and Yudhishthira was assured that his actions were within the kshatriya code.
 This event may be a possible denigration of the Carvaka philosophy.